Protein-Energy Undernutrition (PEU)

 Laboratory tests are required to identify causes of suspected secondary PEU.
 C-reactive protein or soluble interleukin-2 receptor should be measured when the cause of undernutrition is unclear; these measurements can help determine whether there is cytokine excess.
 Thyroid function tests may also be done.

 Other laboratory tests can detect associated abnormalities that may require treatment.
-Serum electrolytes, BUN, glucose, and possibly levels of calcium, magnesium, and phosphate should be measured.
+Serum electrolytes, blood urea nitrogen, glucose, and possibly levels of calcium, magnesium, and phosphate should be measured.
 Levels of blood glucose, electrolytes (especially potassium, occasionally sodium), phosphate, calcium, and magnesium are usually low.
-BUN is often low unless renal failure is present.
+Blood urea nitrogen is often low unless renal failure is present.
 Metabolic acidosis may be present.
-CBC is usually obtained; normocytic anemia (usually due to protein deficiency) or microcytic anemia (due to simultaneous iron deficiency) is usually present.
+Complete blood count is usually obtained; normocytic anemia (usually due to protein deficiency) or microcytic anemia (due to simultaneous iron deficiency) is usually present.

 Stool cultures should be obtained and checked for ova and parasites if diarrhea is severe or does not resolve with treatment.
 Sometimes urinalysis, urine culture, blood cultures, tuberculin testing, and a chest x-ray are used to diagnose occult infections because people with PEU may have a muted response to infections.